13TRIS/13TRIS/docs/Demo_README.md

 ## Prerequisites

-This guide is made for usage on docker and specifically on linux machines (or WSL).
+This guide is made for usage on docker and specifically on linux machines running on WSL.
 If you do not have a Unix environment on Windows, please make sure that you don't have one beforehand with the following command:

 ```shell
 wsl -l